 |

-$8000 (of my own hard earned money) on a audio engineering diploma.
+spent $8000 (of my own hard earned money) on a audio engineering

-Sure I learnt what was what, how things worked and why, also I
+diploma.
+Sure I learnt what was what, how things worked and why,

-had access to studio equipment that a student could never afford
+also I had access to studio equipment that a student could never

-unless they had had a large piggy bank.
-After reading your book
+afford unless they had had a large piggy bank.
+After reading your

-in a day of reading your book I didn't learn in 12 months in a
+I learnt in a day of reading your book I didn't learn in 12 months

 Im the kind of person that learns hands on rather than reading